atishay/atishay.github.io/content/blog/9-deep-2/index.md

 Here `X` is an array of a huge set of numbers (3 million for a 1 megapixel image) and therefore A is also a huge array.

 ## Outputting probability
-You might have noticed once issue with the equation above.
+You might have noticed one issue with the equation above.
 The value y needs to be between 0 & 1 as it is a probability.
 You never say you have a -10% confidence or are 200% sure.
 (We do say it but that doesn't make mathematical sense).
 But the maths needs a way to make sure that happens.
 Therefore we have to slightly change our equation to:

 ```
 f(X) = g(AX + b)